 A significant proportion of jobs are located in the suburbs and there are distinctive clusters of employment and business activity centred around medical, research and tertiary institutions across Melbourne.

 These areas are local and regional destinations that also are nationally significant because of the role they play in attracting workers, students and visitors people from across Australia and overseas.

 In these clusters, there are diverse activities in the fields of international education, research, health, medical technology, pharmaceuticals, science, business services, high-tech manufacturing and information technology.
 These industries are the future of the Victorian economy and are expected to offer significant growth in jobs close to where people live

 There are seven National Employment and Innovation Clusters identified in Plan Melbourne 2017-2050 which will be a focus for jobs growth and strategic infrastructure investment to help expand employment opportunities.
 The VPA is planning for these areas to harness potential growth and will be facilitating development of strategic sites that catalyse investment.

 Dandenong National Employment and Innovation Cluster The Dandenong Cluster is a well-established Cluster employing more […]

 The 775-hectare East Werribee precinct is the largest undeveloped surplus State Government land in metropolitan […]

 La Trobe National Employment and Innovation Cluster Consultation on the draft framework plan has been […]

-Monash National Employment and Innovation Cluster Consultation on the draft framework plan has now been […]
+Monash National Employment and Innovation Cluster Located 20km south-east of Melbourne’s CBD, the Monash National […]

 Sunshine National Employment and Innovation Cluster Consultation on the draft framework plan has been completed. […]